SBMCODED/titanic-prediction-/README.md

  titanic-prediction-
- the algorithm used in the prject is
+ the algorithm used in the project is
  1. random forest
  2. svc
  3. KNN